Peugeot loses ground as Europe car slump continues

-PARIS (Reuters) - European car sales fell 4.9 percent last month, the Association of European Carmakers said on Tuesday, as PSA Peugeot Citroen (PEUP.PA) lost more ground to premium and Asian rivals.
+PARIS, Sept 17 (Reuters) - European car sales fell 4.9 percent last month, the Association of European Carmakers said on Tuesday, as PSA Peugeot Citroen lost more ground to premium and Asian rivals.

 Registrations fell to 686,957 cars in August, a slow holiday month, as sales slid further in France, Italy and Germany, taking the European decline for January-August to 5.2 percent.